-- 3.18 The Applicant has provided us with information, along with its application, that confirms that it understands its obligations to provide funds for liabilities under Regulation 16, and confirmation by a director of the company that it will ensure that sufficient funds for these liabilities are in place (and will provide Ofcom with a certificate to this effect) if, and when this becomes necessary. - 3.19 We consider that, based on this information, the Applicant would be able to meet its liabilities.
+- liabilities are in place (and will provide Ofcom with a certificate to this effect) if, and when this becomes necessary. - 3.23 We consider that, based on this information, the Applicant would be able to meet its liabilities.

 Whether the proposal to modify the terms is objectively justifiable and proportionate to what it is intended to achieve.